HazarBakir/Car-drive-prototype/README.md

 ![Car Driving Prototype](images/screenshot.png)

 ## Plane Project

-Plane Game Project is a gameplay that player has to not collide with colliders while trying to control the plane
+Plane Game Project is a gameplay where the player must avoid colliding with colliders while trying to control the plane.

 ### Plane Controls
 - W: Rotate Down